 - Conditions of payment as requested by the vendor;

-- Term of the promise of sale is normally around three months unless agreed otherwise.
+- The term of the promise of sale is normally around three months unless agreed otherwise.

 Once the ‘konvenju’ is signed by all parties, the Notary Public has a period of 21 days to register this document and a 1% stamp duty is required to be paid to the Commissioner of Inland Revenue.
 This sum is to be paid at the time of signing the ‘konvenju’ as part of the total sum due.